 The Proposed Plan

-Introducing mandates will give an opportunity to limit the nurse to patient ratios in spite of the concerns that it would result in a maximum nurses number per patient.
+Introducing mandates will allow limiting the nurse to patient ratios despite the concerns that it would result in a maximum nurses number per patient.
 The policymakers in California dispute this and claim that ratios are there to enhance patient care as well as alleviate nurse stress, and not to reduce costs (Mchugh et al., 2012).
-The bill indicates that hospitals can be fined and disciplined if they fail to follow the ratios, and it encourages the nurses to report the cases when their patient's numbers exceed those established by mandates.
+The bill indicates that hospitals can be fined and disciplined if they fail to follow the ratios, and it encourages the nurses to report the cases when their patient numbers exceed those established by mandates.

 Dependency scores is another way that can be used to regulate staffing since it considers patient numbers and acuity levels, although the scores may be inaccurate.
 It is evident in the fact that nurses are adaptable human beings who despite an increase in the number of patients and their staffing levels still perform their duties consistently, completing their work (Duffin, 2012).
 It can mislead the administrators, making them think that their staffing levels are adequate whereas they are far from being so, thus upholding a forged sense of security.

 The situation in healthcare facilities is similar all over the world.
-Nurse to patient ratios is related to patient outcomes, such as inpatient mortality, nosocomial infection, and intraventricular hemorrhage, among other medical issues.
-The healthcare systems may differ from country to country with varying levels of care and practices, but the issue of the nurse to patient ratios affects all of them.
+Nurse-to-patient ratios are related to patient outcomes, such as inpatient mortality, nosocomial infection, and intraventricular hemorrhage, among other medical issues.
+The healthcare systems may differ from country to country with varying levels of care and practices, but the issue of the nurse-to-patient ratios affects all of them.
 The paramount concern of the nurses is not salary, but poor levels of staffing that endanger their lives and those of the patients.
-Furthermore, most nurses prefer to be able to provide their patients with quality care, which is made possible by increasing the nurse to patient ratios rather than by being given a pay increase.
+Furthermore, most nurses prefer to be able to provide their patients with quality care, which is made possible by increasing the nurse-to-patient ratios rather than by being given a pay increase.
 Nevertheless, most healthcare managers do not wish to increase the number of nurses, but would rather reduce it because of cost reduction, especially since nurses make up the largest number of employees in healthcare with high salaries, making them a significant investment.
-It is therefore understandable that managers would wish to cut hospital costs by raising the nurse to patient ratios.
+It is therefore understandable that managers would wish to cut hospital costs by raising the nurse-to-patient ratios.
 However, the approach comes with a high price, and thus staffing ratios should be founded on patient needs and not on budgets.
 It is evident that when the number of patients is a lot higher than the number of nurses, then there are poor patient outcomes as well as longer hospital stays.
 Reducing nurse staffing levels can also result in poor staff morale, issues related to nursing retention and recruitment, as well as malpractice suits, which can substantially raise costs to a level above the expected expenses of recruiting more nurses.